 - 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - 2.
 Click Network Interfaces in the navigation pane. - 3.
 Right-click the network interface, and then select Associate Address. - 4.
-In the Associate Address dialog box, select the Elastic IP address to associate with your network interface. - 5.
-In Associate to private address, select the private IP address to associate with the Elastic IP address. - 6.
-Click Allow Reassociation to allow the Elastic IP address to be associated with the specified network interface if it's currently associated with another instance or network interface, and then click Yes, Associate.
+In the Associate Address dialog box, select the Elastic IP address from the Address list. - In Associate to private address, select the private IP address to associate with the Elastic IP address. - Click Allow Reassociation to allow the Elastic IP address to be associated with the specified network interface if it's currently associated with another instance or network interface, and then click Yes, Associate.